Exact Conservation Laws of the Lorenz Attractor: Classification and Deterministic Prediction of Lobe-Switching Events: Discussion

+\emph{Non-triviality.} The question of whether the conservation structure is merely tautological admits a detailed response involving the selection mechanism, the null class, and the class-dependent dynamical signatures of the evolution functions $Q_n$.
+This analysis is presented in Sec.~\ref{sec:non-triviality}.

-First, the \emph{classification} of compatible polynomial structures encodes information specific to the Lorenz dynamics.
-Eighteen valid invariants organized into three regularization classes reflect algebraic compatibility between the Lorenz flow and the orthogonality ansatz.
-Different classes correspond to different nullcline structures, connecting abstract algebraic classification to geometric organization of the flow.
+\emph{Main results.} This construction yields two principal results: \begin{enumerate} \item The \emph{classification} of compatible polynomial structures encodes information specific to the Lorenz dynamics.
+Eighteen valid invariants organized into three regularization classes reflect algebraic compatibility between the Lorenz flow and the orthogonality ansatz. \item The \emph{distinct dynamical signatures} exhibited by different classes provide complementary probes of attractor geometry.
+Class~III evolution functions serve as geometric markers of topological transitions, while Class~I evolution functions track continuous dynamics. \end{enumerate}